*I was gifted tickets to see Still Alice, but as always all thoughts are completely my own!

 strives to remain true to the woman she has always been, while relationships shift within her

 family, in her work and most importantly with herself.

 I will say that one of the things I really loved was how they showed what was going on in Alice’s head.

 There is a separate actor represent her thoughts, known as “Herself”.
 This is something that is really difficult to express on stage unless you use a narrator, which wouldn’t have really fit in this situation, and I think that it really added to the production.

 Also as the play goes on, Herself and Alice change from always being close and sometimes even touching on stage, to being far away and distant from each other – a subtle visual technique that I thought worked really well!

 Can’t you tell that I have a background in theatre…

 Unfortunately the production only ran for a few days, and you can’t actually see it now – but I’ve been told there is both a film and book version, which I would recommend reading/watching if you get the chance.

 Dementia is such an important topic, and one we need to talk about more.
-I’ve found that there is so much stigma and misunderstanding around the subject, and that needs to change.
+I’ve seen first hand that there is so much stigma and misunderstanding around the subject, and that needs to change.